bspaulding/Sheets/README.md

     Sheets::Base.formats # => ["csv", "xls", "xlsx", "ods"]

-To open a spreadsheet, pass initialize Sheets::Base with either a file path:
+To open a spreadsheet, pass initialize Sheets::Base.new either a file path:

     Sheets::Base.new( '/path/to/a/spreadsheet.(format)' )